VictorGil/account_balance_workflow_api/README.md

-# Cadence Transfers Recording Service
+# Account Balance Workflow API

 This repository contains the workflow API of an example/PoC of how to use **Uber Cadence** in order to implement event-driven microservices, together with Apache Kafka.